MCModInfo/modinfo/README.md

     Host: www.google-analytics.com

     v=1&tid=UA-XXXXXXXX-1&cid=b432-026d-08239-29ba&t=appview&an=CoolMod&av=1.0.0
-    &cd=Windows+7%2C+Minecraft+1.7.2%2C+Singleplayer&sr=1920x1200&ul=en_US
+    &cd=Minecraft+1.7.2%2C+Singleplayer&sr=1920x1200&ul=en_US

 The message above includes:
 * The mod developer's Google Analytics id (tid)
-* An anonymous client id (cid) which can be reset by you at any time (see Anonymous ID below)
+* An anonymous client id (cid)
 * The mod id (an) and version (av)
-* OS name, Minecraft version, and game mode (cd)
-* Minecraft screen size (sr) and language (ul)
+* Minecraft version, game mode (cd), screen size (sr), and language (ul)

 ### Error Reporting

 In software, it is very common for bugs to go unreported.
 With ModInfo, a mod developer can choose to have a message sent when his mod experiences an error.
-This kind of error reporting is common with commercial games and consoles, but it has never been readily available to Minecraft od developers until now.
+This kind of error reporting is common with commercial games and consoles, but it has never been readily available to Minecraft mod developers until now.

 Real-time error reporting by ModInfo means the mod developer can react to problems quickly and start preparing fixes right away.

 ### Anonymous ID

-The anonymous id (cid in the sample message above) is constructed using a random "salt" value placed within the **.minecraft/config/ModInfo.cfg** file.
+The anonymous id (cid in the sample message above) is constructed using a random "salt" value placed within the **.minecraft/config/(modname)_ModInfo.cfg** file.

-This anonymous id can be altered at anytime by changing the _salt_ value in the **ModInfo.cfg** file, or by deleting the file altogether.
+This anonymous id can be altered at anytime by changing the _salt_ value in the **(modname)_ModInfo.cfg** file, or by deleting the file altogether.
 A new salt value will be generated the next time the file is created.

+### Verbose messages

+If you want to see exactly what messages are being sent by a mod, set the _verbose_ value in the **.minecraft/config/(modname)_ModInfo.cfg** file to "true".
+The messages will be shown in your console window or log files.

+Note: The mod developer decides when messages are sent.
+If you have questions about the frequency of messages sent by a mod, contact the mod developer directly.

 ### You Can Opt Out